 (ii) two compulsory units of study (12 credit points), as follows:

-(iii) two elective units of study (12 credit points) selected from the following units of study:
+(iii) 12 credit points in elective units of study (up to two units) selected from the following units of study:

 - ACCT6002 International Accounting